fernandamarr/MySQL-Node-Bamazon/README.md

 ### Bamazon Customer

-* Displays a table with product ID, name, department, price and quantity
+* Displays a table with product ID, name, and price

 * Prompts customer to place an order